AndrewJBateman/ionic-angular-news-app/README.md

 3. store country code so other pages use it. add to common component?
 4. Theme scss: improve colors
 5. language change menu i18n
-6. News page - work out how to highlight list item - hover not applicable in phone mode
-7. News detail could use a footer so user can change pages
+6. News detail could use a footer so user can change pages??
-8. splash screen
+7. splash screen
-9. add weather to categories page?
+8. add weather to categories page?
-10. network status and offline array storage
+9. network status - use to decide on showing news from online API or offline array storage
-11. contact form
+10. contact form

 ## Inspiration